gopal-nataraj/perk/README.md

 4. For PERK intuition, check out the toy problems within `./toy/`.

+## Further Work

-For a Julia version of PERK, see https://github.com/StevenWhitaker/PERK.jl
+See this [repo](https://github.com/StevenWhitaker/PERK.jl) for a Julia version of PERK.